While some prospective LASIK patients may like the idea of being “asleep” during the procedure, there would be many drawbacks… Read More

 With the wealth of information available about LASIK, sometimes it can be difficult to separate what’s known to be true about the procedure from the many myths that surround this popular treatment.
-Dr. Michael Manning and the team at Gulfcoast Eye Care want patients to have a clear idea of what LASIK can and can’t do, so we offer the following list of LASIK Myths and Facts to dispel some of the more common misunderstandings.
+Our LASIK surgeon, Dr. Michael Manning, and the team at Gulfcoast Eye Care want patients to have a clear idea of what LASIK can and can’t do, so we offer the following list of LASIK Myths and Facts to dispel some of the more common misunderstandings.
 If you have questions, or if you would like to schedule a LASIK consultation, please contact us today.

 Myth: LASIK and other laser vision correction procedures are new, so long-term side effects cannot be measured.